Rapper Mystikal breaks silence on dropped rape charge

 Mystikal burst onto the music scene in the mid-90s with the regional smash “Here I Go.”
 A hip-hop hybrid with the tongue-twisting speed of Twista combined with Busta Rhymes-like theatrics, Mystikal crafted crossover hits like “Danger (Been So Long)” and the Neptunes-produced “Shake Ya A(asterisk)(asterisk)” featuring Pharrell Williams, earning him a 2001 Grammy nomination.
 (The radio version is titled “Shake It Fast.”)

-In 2002 he was charged with aggravated rape and extortion after his then-hairstylist — who he referred to as a “loved one” during the interview — said he forced her to perform sex acts on him and two bodyguards in retaliation for allegedly cashing $80,000 worth of unauthorized checks from his account.
+In 2002 he was charged with aggravated rape and extortion after his then-hairstylist said he forced her to perform sex acts on him and two bodyguards in retaliation for allegedly cashing $80,000 worth of unauthorized checks from his account.

-The acts were filmed and the video would seal his fate.
+The acts were filmed and the video sealed his fate.
 Hoping to dodge the potential life sentence a rape charge can carry in Louisiana, Mystikal pleaded guilty in 2003 to sexual battery and served six years in prison.

 He said his faith sustained him during his 18 months behind bars in the most recent case.
 Mystikal, 50, understands the public may not be as forgiving.